Judge approves sale of Blackjewel coal assets

 CHARLESTON, W.Va.
 (AP) — A federal judge has approved Contura Energy’s bid for three mines owned by the bankrupt Blackjewel coal company.

-A Blackjewel spokesman says U.S. District Judge Frank Volk in West Virginia approved the sale Tuesday.
+A Blackjewel spokesman said U.S. District Judge Frank Volk in West Virginia approved the sale Tuesday.
 The deal still needs the federal government’s approval before it’s finalized.

+Buyers have put money toward paying some of the roughly $11.8 million in pay and benefits due miners in Kentucky, Virginia and West Virginia, Ohio Valley Resource reported.

+“That won’t pay off all of the wages that are due, but it’ll be a good downpayment,” labor attorney Sam Petsonk told the network.
+He is representing miners from Blackjewel’s eastern division.

 Contura has said it wants to reopen and rehire staffers from Blackjewel’s Belle Ayr and Eagle Butte mines in Wyoming but still needs to determine employment decisions at the Pax Surface Mine in West Virginia.